glowing-sea/lost-in-space/Activity_1_User_Stories.md

 As a gamer, I want my game to auto save in a appropriate frequency in case I leave without saving.

+## Automated testing

+As a tester, I want to create an automated testing prototype so that I can eventually develop the full automated testing suite for the project.